 - On-site parking is free

-- The butterfly conservatory is wheelchair accessible and stroller-friendly
+- Yes, the butterfly conservatory in Cambridge is wheelchair accessible and stroller-friendly

 - Speak to the staff!
 They’re very friendly and knowledgable

 - The conservatory is very warm and very humid.
 Dress in layers and expect 25-degree temperatures

 Address: the Cambridge Butterfly Conservatory Cambridge Ontario is located at 2500 Kossuth Road.